tomattman/tutorialsN/tutorials/tutorial2/tutorial2.md

 title: TutorialTopaz5
 description: Checking the esserver process and coordinator types to determine if Dynamic Tiering is running and if extended storage is created and running.
 primary_tag: products>sap-hana-dynamic-tiering
-tags: [  tutorial>beginner, products>sap-hana, products>sap-hana-dynamic-tiering, products>sap-hana-studio, products>sap-hana-cockpit, topic>big-data, topic>sql ]
+tags: [  tutorial>beginner, products>sap-hana, products>sap-hana-dynamic-tiering, products>sap-hana-studio, topic>big-data, topic>sql ]
 ---
 ### Time to Complete
 10 min